Xabilahu/.dotfiles/README.md

 ## Usage

-Dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), this way config files are stored once, and then are symlinked to necessary directories inside `$HOME`{:.bash .highlight} folder.
+Dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), this way config files are stored once, and then are symlinked to necessary directories inside `$HOME` folder.

-To do so, this repo needs to be cloned in `$HOME`{:.bash .highlight}.
+To do so, this repo needs to be cloned in `$HOME`.
 In order to create the symlinks, just run:

 ```bash
 $ stow <FOLDER>